 Asian Studies: Korea Studies

-Demonstrate general factual knowledge of the literature, humanities, history, politics, economics, geography, and social conditions of East Asia.
-The courses that are the foundation for this knowledge are the core coures in the major: Asian 200, Intro to Asin Studies: Methods and Materials; Asin 342, Asian Literary Traditions; History 231, Introduction to East Asian History; IHum 240, Introduction to the Humanities of Asia; and either Poli 348, Government and Politics of Asia or Poli 385, International Relations of Asia.
+Students demonstrate general factual knowledge of the literature, humanities, history, politics, economics, geography, and social conditions of East Asia.
+The courses that are the foundation for this knowledge are the core courses in the major: Asian 200, Intro to Asin Studies: Methods and Materials; Asin 342, Asian Literary Traditions; History 231, Introduction to East Asian History; either IHum 241, Humanities of Asia or IHum 243, Introduction to the Humanities of South Asia; and either Poli 348, Government and Politics of Asia or Poli 385, International Relations of Asia.

-Demonstrate effective writing skills by completing a research paper on a major East Asian topic.
+Students demonstrate effective writing skills by completing a research paper on a major East Asian topic as required in Asian 495, the Senior Seminar.

 Research Philosophies and Methodologies

-Understanding basic research philosophies and methodologies associated with research in the social science and humanities.
+Students understand basic research philosophies and methodologies associated with research in the social science and humanities as required in Asian 495, the Senior Seminar.